-Dr. Lutz is a therapist and developmental psychologist who is finishing her post-doctoral training in Marriage and Family Therapy.
+Dr. Lutz is a licensed marriage and family therapist and developmental psychologist.
 She earned her BA in Psychology from Bryn Mawr College, her MS, MPhil, and PhD in Psychology from Yale University, and her MA in Marriage and Family Therapy from Hofstra University.
 She completed her first post-doctoral training at Duke University and her second at the Counseling and Mental Health Professions Clinic at the Saltzman Center at Hofstra University.

 Dr. Lutz is an Adjunct Associate Professor in the Psychology Department at Hofstra University and has been a member of the faculty since 2009, teaching courses in Developmental Psychology.
 She has multiple peer-reviewed publications on children’s cognitive development.
 Her recent research has focused on adolescents’ peer relationships and the mental health issues associated with coming out in LGBT+ youth.